Ten Tips to Help You Choose a Tax Preparer in Miami

 Choose your Tax Preparer in Miami wisely

-Many people look for help from professionals when it’s time to file their tax return.
+Many people look for help from professionals when it’s time to file their tax returns.
 If you use a paid tax preparer in Miami to file your federal income tax return this year, the IRS urges you to choose that preparer carefully.
 Even if someone else prepares your return, you are legally responsible for what is on it.

 Here are ten tips to keep in mind when choosing a tax preparer in Miami:

 1. Check the preparer’s qualifications.
 All paid tax return preparers are required to have a Preparer Tax Identification Number.
-In addition to making sure they have a PTIN, ask if the preparer belongs to a professional organization and attends continuing education classes.
+In addition to making sure they have a PTIN, ask if the preparer belongs to a professional organization, and attends continuing education classes.

 2. Check on the preparer’s history.
 Check with the Better Business Bureau to see if the preparer has a questionable history.
-Also check for any disciplinary actions and for the status of their licenses.
+Also, check for any disciplinary actions and for the status of their licenses.
 For certified public accountants, check with the state boards of accountancy.
 For attorneys, check with the state bar associations.
 For enrolled agents, check with the IRS Office of Enrollment.

 3. Ask about service fees.
 Avoid preparers who base their fee on a percentage of your refund or those who claim they can obtain larger refunds than other preparers can.
 Also, always make sure any refund due is sent to you or deposited into an account in your name.
 Taxpayers should not deposit their refund into a preparer’s bank account.